sinawic/service-health-checker/Readme.md

 > `docker-compose up -d`

-which will try to build the image if you dont have it,
+which will try to build the image if you dont have it locally,

 or run:

 > `docker pull sinawic/service-health-checker`

 to get the image from docker hub registry.

+### build docker image yourself, in case you dont have access to docker hub registry

+just clone the repo to get the source files

+then by running:

+> `docker build -t sinawic/service-health-checker .`

 have fun :)